Code-Institute-Submissions/iKelvvv-MS4/README.md

 -   [Balsamiq](https://balsamiq.com/)
     -   Balsamiq was used to create the wireframes during the design process.
 -   [Google Fonts](https://fonts.google.com/)
-    -   Google fonts were used to import the "Benne" font into the style.css file which is used on all pages throughout the project.
+    -   Google fonts were used to import the "Be Vietnam Pro" font into the style.css file which is used on all pages throughout the project.
 -   [GitHub](https://github.com/)
     -   GitHub was used to store the project's code after being pushed from Git.